jstine35/BashScriptShimForWindows/README.md

 # ShAssocCheck
 Performs checks for `.sh` file association and correct pipe redirection behavior and reports a coherent error message if the check fails.
-Supports Git for Windows and stand-alone MSys / MinGW.
-For users running Git for Windows, a system-wide fix is applied which enables pipe redirection and restore standard behavior that MSYS / MinGW adhere to.
+Supports **Git for Windows**, **MSYS**, **MinGW**, and maybe **CygWin**.
+Detects known problems with certan installs and fixes them _(requires user admin rights elevation)_.

+Available in multiple form factors:
-Available as an installer for individual users, and as a NuGet package to be attached to Visual Studio projects.
+  * as an installer for individual users looking to verify their CoreUtils is working as-it-should
+  * as a NuGet package that can be attached to any project and throws helpful diagnostic messages if CoreUtils checks fail.
+  * as stand-alone `.sh` scripts which must be run from an _admin-enabled_ `git-bash` shell -- for those who love their CLI as much as I do

+## Getting anf Using the NuGet Package

+[TODO - link to nuget published page]

+Feel free to add this dependency to all your projects, if you would like your projects to be robust against developers encountering mysterious build failures due to pipe redirection failures.
+Keep in mind that this NuGet package doesn't _do_ anything, except verify that `.sh` scripts are in fact working.
+If you have a controlled development envitonment where you can ensure everyone has Bash/CoreUtils properly installed, then there's really no need to use the `ShAssocCheck` NuGet Package.

+If you have a solution with many projects then it is a good idea to attach `ShAssocCheck` NuGet package to a special startup project in your solution that runs before anything else.
+Often times solutions will have such a project for the purpose of collecting git repository version information and this NuGet package is best added as a dependency there.
+If the solution doesn't have such a project, then probably it probably _should_ have one.

 ## NuGet Package: How it Works
-The script tests for operational `.sh` file associations by runnign a simple `.sh` script and getting the result via stdout pipe.
+The script tests for operational `.sh` file associations by running a short `.sh` script and getting the result via pipe redirection.
 If it works, then the script does nothing else.
 If that check fails, the script proceeds to check `sh_auto_file` and see if it matches git-bash.exe.
-If so, it applies the Git for Windows assocation fix via a NSIS installer.
-The installer provides the _Admin Elevated Rights_ profile required to modify file types and associations, and will be invoked only once after any Git for Windows install/update (due to GitWin overwritting our association with it's broken one).
+If so, it applies the
+***Git for Windows* assocation fix** via a NSIS installer.
+The installer is used because it provides the _Admin Elevated Rights_ profile required to modify file types and associations, and will be invoked only once after any *Git for Windows* install/update (due to GitWin overwritting our association with it's broken one).

 ### Git for Windows Bug in Detail
 The default mode of operation when Git for Windows is installed is to run a new terminal window for